samanyu-h76/IDAI103-1000319--Samanyu/README.md

 ## Repository Structure
 - **Code Files**:
-  - `fashion_recommender.py`: Main script for generating fashion recommendations.
+  - `fashion_recommender_code.py`: Main script for generating fashion recommendations.
-- **Resources**: Links to relevant documentation and studies.
 - **Screenshots**: Demonstrations of the application and model outputs.
 - **README**: This file.